 Until 8K becomes prominent (which is not for years to come), there isn’t much need for a new Chromecast for content streaming purposes.
 As cloud gaming and streaming become more popular, though, there is space for Chromecast to improve and become more compatible with that platform.

 There have been rumors for quite a while now that Google is working on its own chip to free itself from the Qualcomm market.
 Google made no announcement related to that, although the Google I/O keynote did focus heavily on a new chip used at Google’s server farms to provide better processing for search engines.

-If the rumors about Whitechapel are true, it could open the door for a lot more processing power in Android devices and smart devices.
-The Whitechapel chip would be optimized specifically for Google devices, rather than adapted from existing chips.
+If the rumors about Whitechapel are true, it could open the door for a lot more processing power in

 Google I/O 2021 served as the home for a slew of announcements, including projects no leak had ever hinted at.
 Take Project Starline, for instance — it creates an incredibly immersive experience for video conferencing.
 All of these projects point toward a bright future with Google’s new technologies, but the door is still open for a lot more products to be announced over the year to come.

 Most of Google’s new phones launch around September, so only a few months remain for news to release regarding them.
 Unless the global chip shortage causes a delay in the launch of phones, more word will come out in the months ahead regarding the Pixel and other products.